 - improving the composition of the road pavement.
-This might involve extracting and blending the existing road pavement materials, or bringing in new materials to achieve a higher quality and more highly compacted finish.
-It requires lots of equipment, so we usually shut down the road except to local traffic.
+This might involve extracting and blending the existing road pavement materials, or bringing in new materials to achieve higher quality and more highly compacted finish.
+It requires lots of equipment, so we usually shut down the road except for local traffic.
 We apologise for any inconvenience this may cause.

 - reshaping the road pavement